 Expats should expect some degree of culture shock in Taiwan.
 Simple tasks and comforts that are taken for granted in an expat’s home country are not as easy when a person doesn’t speak or read the local language.

-Once expats start learning, speaking and understanding Chinese, their understanding of Taiwanese culture will become less cloudy and their frustrations will ease.
+Once expats start learning, speaking and understanding Mandarin, their understanding of Taiwanese culture will deepen and their frustrations will ease.

 Language barrier in Taiwan